-- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method. - 2.8 Administration or Attempted Administration to In-Competition of Athlete any Substance or Prohibited Method, or Administration or any Athlete Attempted Administration to Out-of-Competition Prohibited Substance of any Prohibited Method that is prohibited Out-of-Competition.
+- 2.7 Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method. - Administration or Attempted Administration to Athlete In-Competition of any Substance or Prohibited Method, or Administration or Attempted Administration to any Athlete Prohibited Competition of any Substance or Method Prohibited that prohibited is Competition.